Aberdeen Aquatic Championships

-In water polo all four teams were representing at the event.
-Each team had to play two half games to get put forward to the semi finals.
+In water polo, all four teams were represented at the event.
+Each team had to play two half games to get put forward to the semi-finals.

-The Queens (women’s seconds) played first against Aberdeen, and then St Andrews, sadly loosing both matches.
-Because there was only 5 teams at the competition, they managed to get through to the semis on goal difference, which drew them against the women’s firsts from Edinburgh.
+The Queens (women’s seconds) played first against Aberdeen, and then St Andrews, sadly losing both matches.
+Because there were only 5 teams at the competition, they managed to get through to the semis on goal difference, which drew them against the women’s firsts from Edinburgh.
 After a strong first quarter in the semis, where the queens were up 3-1, they ended in a 9-3 loss.
-In the end the queens came second to the firsts which was a fantastic result for the team.
+In the end, the queens came second to the firsts which was a fantastic result for the team.

 Some players entered both the water polo and swimming events; which is super tough, so a particular congratulations to all those who were kept busy with both events.